ZACHARY ZOLLMAN

 Activate yeast

-Add 1 tablespoon sugar, 2 tablespoons of boiling water, and 1/4 cup room temperature water to a small bowl.
-Next, add 2 1/4 teaspoons active dry yeast (this is the typical size of a single yeast packet) to the bowl and stir.
-Then cover the bowl (for example with a cloth towel), and let it sit for 10 minutes.
+Then, add 2 1/4 teaspoons active dry yeast (this is the typical size of a single yeast packet) to the bowl and stir.
+Cover the bowl (for example with a cloth towel), and let it sit for 10 minutes.

 Mix ingredients